 What is foster care?

 Fostering is the act of bringing a child into your family and providing them with life necessities as well as emotional support during a difficult and confusing time.
-Under the Child and Family Services Act, foster care is defined as the placement of a child or young person in the home of someone who receives compensation for caring for the child but is not the child’s parent.
+Under the Child, Youth and Family Services Act, foster care is defined as the placement of a child or young person in the home of someone who receives compensation for caring for the child but is not the child’s parent.
 Ontario’s Children Aid Societies (CASs) work hard to keep families together and children at home.
 When children cannot remain at home because of serious concerns about their safety and protection, foster families care for the child until they can safely return home.

 What are the benefits of foster care?

 Foster care provides children and youth with a safe family setting during a time of crisis.
 In many situations, foster care can provide vital support that enables parents to address issues that are putting their children’s safety and well-being at risk.
 In most situations children placed in foster care are reunified with their families, once their parents’ parenting skills have been strengthened with support from CASs and community partners.
 In other situations, foster care can open new doors to safety, permanency, and well-being for children whose parents remain unwilling or unable to meet their needs.

 The Ministry of Children, Community and Social Services formally recognizes long-term foster care as a permanency option for some children in care.
 Not all children who are in the care of a CAS are suited for or interested in adoption, kinship care, or legal custody.
 For many of these children, permanency and a sense of belonging are found with their long-term foster families.

 Who are foster children?

 - They are children in your neighbourhood

 - They are single children, and they are sibling groups

 - They are from all cultural backgrounds